-The short answer to the question above is – nothing and everything!
+So, what should you expect from the ideal Test series for your CAT Preparation?
+The short answer to the question would be – nothing and everything!
 ‘Nothing’ in the sense that anything particular you expect may leave you disappointed if it does not happen.
-‘Everything’ in the sense that you need to prepare for all probable, if not possible, scenarios that CAT-2022 may actually entail.
+‘Everything’ in the sense that you need to prepare for all probable, if not possible, scenarios that CAT-2023 may actually entail.
 A test series that really sets you up in a manner that you are not surprised in the actual CAT forms a crucial part of your CAT preparation.

 CAT has become relatively more predictable over the past several years in terms of the number of sections (3, namely VARC, DILR and QA) and their relative weights (nearly equal).
 However, each year brings up something new and not entirely expected.